krowve/evgabstonk/README.md

 Pre-Requisities:  Python and a working webdriver setup.
 This was developed under Ubuntu 20.04

-##
-Recommended setup.
+Recommended setup steps

-##
-Load a VM running Ubuntu.  (make sure you enable and test sound support) apt install firefoxdriver firefox-geckodriver
+1. Load a VM running Ubuntu.  (make sure you enable and test sound support)

+2. sudo apt install firefoxdriver firefox-geckodriver

-Start a VPN service
+3. Start a VPN service (I use surfshark)

-Run script.
+4. Run script:  ./evgabstonk.py

 The script will refresh the b stock web page with clean cookies and if the script finds a FHR 3060ti or 3070 it should play a sound file via a URL.
 Should be easy to add more items by looking at the code.
 Also should be easy to change the default refresh interval by looking at the code.